Updated Apr 03, 2026

 How Student Voice Analytics helps you

-Student Voice Analytics turns open‑text comments into targeted actions for economics.
-It tracks communication sentiment over time, compares full‑time and part‑time cohorts, and highlights where disabled students encounter avoidable barriers so teams can prioritise fixes with the greatest impact.
-For economics specifically, it surfaces assessment‑related risks (e.g., marking criteria and feedback), links them to delivery and timetabling issues, and provides export‑ready insights for programme teams, departmental boards and quality review.
+Student Voice Analytics turns open-text comments into targeted actions for economics teams, so you can see where communication is breaking down before frustration turns into disengagement.
+It tracks communication sentiment over time, compares full-time and part-time cohorts, and highlights where disabled students encounter avoidable barriers so teams can prioritise the fixes with the greatest impact.
+For economics specifically, it surfaces assessment-related risks such as unclear marking criteria and weak feedback, links them to delivery and timetabling issues, and provides export-ready insights for programme teams, departmental boards and quality review.
+That gives departments a clearer route from student comments to measurable change.

 Request a walkthrough